publiccodenet/about/index.md

 ## Contact

-The Foundation for Public Code is currently 'in founding', which means there is no judicial entity for it while we make sure we can get started with the right statutes.
+The Foundation for Public Code is currently 'being founded', which means there is no legal entity for it yet, while we make sure we can get started with the right statutes.

 For more information about what we're doing please reach out to us at: